riscv-admin/security-model/CHARTER.md

 - A security overview and platform security model for RISC-V;
 - Platform security requirements & recommendations.

 The specification is expected to cover topics such as root-of-trust, secure boot, memory model security, attestation, secure (credential) storage, recommended cryptographic algorithms (including post-quantum readiness), key length/strength and life-cycle, entropy, (unclonable) unique identity, product life-cycle guidance (including returns and debug), side-channel mitigations, firmware updates & resiliency, tamper resistance, supply chain security, and other critical items.
+The Security Model specification will - where applicable - reference other specifications (both RVI and non-RVI) for implementation details, mark a topic as Work In-Progress if it is under (active) development, or indicate that a topic may be addressed in the future.

 The TG will also prioritize, determine interdependencies, and provide mapping of the required and recommended security topics for each of the (future) RISC-V Platform specifications.

 The Security Model TG’s scope of work includes:
 - Create a Security Specification for RISC-V platforms (a non-ISA spec);
 - Collect feedback and seek advice from various groups within RVI, but specifically from the Security HC, Software HC, and SoC Infrastructure HC.

-The Security Model TG’s scope of work excludes:
-- Definition or development of formal models or software artifacts.
+The Security Model TG’s scope of work excludes definition or development of formal models or software artifacts.

 Current target for specification freeze is by the end of Q2 2023.